Ethra8/history_beyond_myth/README.md

 ## Compatibility and Responsive Testing

 ## Manual Testing
--  For any scenarios that have not been automated, tested the user stories and features manually to provide as much detail as is relevant:
+For any scenarios that have not been automated, tested the user stories and features manually to provide as much detail as is relevant:

 ### Sign-up Form
-  + **Required Fields**:
+- Required Fields**:
     1. First Name
     2. Last Name
     3. Email
-  + **Optional Fields**:
+- Optional Fields:
-    4. *Do you like travelling and sight seeing?*
+    1. Do you like travelling and sight seeing?
-    5. *Want to share any findings?*
+    2. Want to share any findings?

   - [x] **Try to submit empty form and check that an error message appears on the required empty field (First Name, Last Name & Email)**: